Tax Sale By Public Tender

 Most, but not all, mortgages, liens, executions, etc. are eliminated by a tax sale.
 Interests in favour of the “Crown”, and some other interests, will continue to affect the property after a tax sale.

 To find out what, if any, interests will affect the property after a tax sale you need to obtain an up-to-date title search and execution search.
-You can order searches directly from this web site if you are a GOLD Member.
+You can order searches directly from this web site.
 One of our in-house title searchers will prepare a brief “Title Search Summary,” written in plain English, not legal jargon, so anyone can understand the results of the search.
 The Title Search Summary will tell you if any mortgages, executions or other encumbrance will affect the property after the tax sale.

 If you would like information about how you will receive your order after you purchase it, click on “Frequently Asked Questions” in the left hand menu.